seungkilee-cs/K-Means-Image-Compression/README.md

 # K-Means-Image-Compression

-My implementation of Image Compression by K Means Clustering
+My implementation of Image Compression by K Means Clustering, in various languages

 ## Cpp